-Sputtering is a Physical Vapor Deposition (PVD) technique used to deposit a thin film of material onto a substrate.
+Sputtering is a Physical Vapor Deposition (PVD) technique used to deposit thin films of material onto a substrate.

-It involves introducing a controlled gas, such as argon, and a material which is called the target for thin film coating.
-When a negative voltage is applied to the target, a glow discharge is generated.
-Positive ions from the resulting inert gas plasma are then accelerated towards the target, bombarding its surface at high speed.
+The process involves introducing an inert gas, typically argon, into a vacuum chamber containing a target material.
+When a high negative voltage is applied to the target, a glow discharge is initiated.
+Positive ions from the resulting plasma are accelerated toward the target, bombarding its surface at high speeds.

-This bombardment ejects atoms from the target, a process known as sputtering.
-These ejected atoms then travel and deposit onto the substrate, forming a thin film.
+This bombardment ejects atoms from the target--a phenomenon known as sputtering.
+These ejected atoms travel through the vacuum and deposit onto the substrate, forming a precise thin film.

-The sputtering method has many applications in semiconductor wiring, barrier films, and transparent conductive films used for smartphones and tablets.
-It is also used to create highly reflective coatings for automotive headlight reflectors and to produce various decorative films.
+Common applications include semiconductor wiring, barrier films, and transparent conductive films for smartphones and tablets.
+Sputtering is also widely used to create reflective coatings for automotive headlights and various decorative finishes.

 -